w3c/wai-tutorials/source/tables/ambiguous.html.erb.md

 ## Table with an offset column of header cells
 {:.ex}

 In this table the row header cells are in the second column rather than the first.
-The `scope`{:.attrib} values `row`{:.value} and has been used on the `<th>`{:.elem} cells in the second column to ensure that data cells in the first column, as well as those in cells to the right of the headers are correctly associated.
+The `scope` values `row` and has been used on the `<th>` cells in the second column to ensure that data cells in the first column, as well as those in cells to the right of the headers are correctly associated.

 {::nomarkdown}
 <%= sample_start %>